onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 Property: Name
 ++++++++++++++

-R-51430 The VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘name’ parameter **MUST** be declared as either type ‘string’ or type ‘comma_delimited_list”.
+R-51430 The VNF's Heat Orchestration Template's Resource 'OS::Nova::Server' property 'name' parameter **MUST** be declared as either type 'string' or type 'comma\_delimited\_list".

-R-54171 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘name’ parameter is defined as a ‘string’, the parameter name **MUST** follow the naming convention ‘{vm-type}\_name\_{index}’, where {index} is a numeric value that starts at zero and increments by one.
+R-54171 When the VNF's Heat Orchestration Template's Resource 'OS::Nova::Server' property 'name' parameter is defined as a 'string', the parameter name **MUST** follow the naming convention '{vm-type}\_name\_{index}', where {index} is a numeric value that starts at zero and increments by one.

-R-40899 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘name’ parameter is defined as a ‘string’, a parameter **MUST** be declared for each ‘OS::Nova::Server’ resource associated with the ‘{vm-type}’.
+R-40899 When the VNF's Heat Orchestration Template's Resource 'OS::Nova::Server' property 'name' parameter is defined as a 'string', a parameter **MUST** be declared for each 'OS::Nova::Server' resource associated with the '{vm-type}'.

-R-87817 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘name’ parameter is defined as a ‘comma_delimited_list’, the parameter name **MUST** follow the naming convention ‘{vm-type}_names’.
+R-87817 When the VNF's Heat Orchestration Template's Resource 'OS::Nova::Server' property 'name' parameter is defined as a 'comma\_delimited\_list', the parameter name **MUST** follow the naming convention '{vm-type}\_names'.

-R-85800 When the VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘name’ parameter is defined as a ‘comma_delimited_list’, a parameter **MUST** be delcared once for all ‘OS::Nova::Server’ resources associated with the ‘{vm-type}’.
+R-85800 When the VNF's Heat Orchestration Template's Resource 'OS::Nova::Server' property 'name' parameter is defined as a 'comma\_delimited\_list', a parameter **MUST** be delcared once for all 'OS::Nova::Server' resources associated with the '{vm-type}'.

-R-22838 The VNF’s Heat Orchestration Template’s Resource ‘OS::Nova::Server’ property ‘name’ parameter **MUST NOT** be enumerated in the Heat Orchestration Template’s Environment File.
+R-22838 The VNF's Heat Orchestration Template's Resource 'OS::Nova::Server' property 'name' parameter **MUST NOT** be enumerated in the Heat Orchestration Template's Environment File.

-If a VNF’s Heat Orchestration Template’s contains more than three OS::Nova::Server resources of a given {vm-type}, the comma_delimited_list form of the parameter name (i.e., ‘{vm-type}_names’) should be used to minimize the number of unique parameters defined in the template.
+If a VNF's Heat Orchestration Template's contains more than three OS::Nova::Server resources of a given {vm-type}, the comma\_delimited\_list form of the parameter name (i.e., '{vm-type}\_names') should be used to minimize the number of unique parameters defined in the template.